danielstgt/youtube-lambada/README.md

 # YouTube Lambada

-Fetch the videos and some stats from any YouTube channel.
+Fetch the videos and some stats of a YouTube channel.
 The script can run on a daily schedule with a GitHub action (see `.github/workflows/youtube-lambada.yml`) and commit the results to this README.md file in the `Results` section.

 ## Run this locally